chaunce/augmentor/README.md

     end

+##### Notes

-##### augmentor associations accepts many ActiveRecord association options, but will only associate one level deep and can not use :through
+augmentor associations accepts many ActiveRecord association options, but will only associate one level deep and can not use :through

     class User < ActiveRecord::Base
       augmented_by :individual, class_name: :person, inverse_of: :user

     end